 Creating a budget and adopting a property tax rate to support that budget are major functions of a taxing unit's governing body.
 This is accomplished by following truth-in-taxation requirements to ensure the public is informed of any increases.
-Truth-in-taxation is a concept embodied in the Texas Constitution and the Tax Code that requires local taxing units to make taxpayers aware of tax rate proposals and to afford taxpayers the opportunity to roll back or limit tax increases.
-2
+The type of taxing unit determines its applicable truth-in-taxation requirements.

 Generally, the governing body must take the following actions:

 The taxing unit must identify its needs and draft a budget to meet those needs.
 6 To assist the taxing unit in this process, the chief appraiser prepares and certifies an estimate of the taxable value of property in that taxing unit to the tax assessor by April 30 (unless the date falls on a weekend or holiday).
 7 To determine the amount of property taxes necessary to fund that budget, the taxing unit must decide:

 Truth-in-taxation requires most taxing units to calculate two rates after receiving a certified appraisal roll or certified estimate of taxable value from the chief appraiser - the no-new-revenue tax rate and the voter-approval tax rate.
 8 The type of taxing unit determines which truth-in-taxation steps apply.